 Korean women also love oversized tops right now in 2023.

 The oversized tops trend in Korean fashion has a rich history, in the past, associated with conservative fashion.

 In the past, fitted clothes that showed women’s body shapes were not considered appropriate.

 As a result, styles that exposed the midriff or chest area were rarely found in Korean fashion trends.

-As time went by and restrictions in women’s Korean style loosened, the oversized style remained, albeit with slight modifications such as shoulder slits and off-shoulder styles to show a little bit more skin.
+As time passed and restrictions in women’s Korean style loosened, the oversized style remained, albeit with slight modifications such as shoulder slits and off-shoulder styles to show a little more skin.

 While this particular product is more risqué than what you might find in the streets of Hongdae, it’s catered more towards the trend seen in KPOP fashion which typically is more daring and may show off a little bit more skin.

 While tennis skirts are not a new trend in Korean fashion, style plays a big part in women’s fashion.

 Most popular amongst younger women, this style of skirt is widely worn during spring and especially summer.

 A versatile and feminine piece, the tennis skirt is often worn with oversized sweaters or varsity-styled vests over fitted tops.